AI Agents

 Customisable Navigation Overlays

 WordPress 7.0 introduces full Navigation Overlay customisation — giving you complete control over mobile navigation menus using the block editor.
-Rather than fixed, design-locked mobile menus, you can now build navigation overlays using blocks and patterns, incorporating search fields, social icons, promotional banners, or CTAs alongside your navigation links.
+Rather than fixed, design-locked mobile menus, you can now build navigation overlays using blocks and patterns.

 PHP-Only Blocks and the Iframed Post Editor

 Two more technical additions — PHP-only blocks and the iframed post editor — point toward a more modular WordPress architecture.
-PHP-only blocks allow developers to build server-rendered blocks without a JavaScript front-end counterpart, reducing bundle sizes and simplifying certain development patterns.
-The iframed post editor isolates the editing environment, improving compatibility and reducing conflicts between editor scripts and theme/plugin styles.
+PHP-only blocks allow developers to build server-rendered blocks without a JavaScript front-end counterpart, reducing bundle sizes.

 Why This Matters for B2B Businesses